-Cavity Wall Insulation Specialist Extraction
+Specialist Extraction of Cavity Wall Insulation

-Why Should You Remove Cavity Wall Insulation?
+Why Might it be Necessary to Remove Cavity Wall Insulation?

 It is estimated that over 6 million properties around the UK have had cavity wall insulation installed, however we live on an island with a generally damp climate often exposed to high winds and even icy conditions.
 Such a climate can take its toll on brick work and can lead to gaps opening up in bricks or pointing and water getting into the cavity itself.
 The purpose of insulation is to limit air flow and increase thermal value.
 The problem with fibre or foam is that once it becomes wet, it is virtually impossible to dry out without causing other issues in the property such as efflorescence and damp spots on the inner leaf.